 Ask your personal coach: The registered dietitian

-- Albumin is one way your protein is measured and should be at least at 4.0.
+- Albumin is one way your protein is measured.
+It should be at least 4.0 mg/dl.

 Play it safe with food